Leonard Cheshire: Early training

-On 16 November 1937 he received his commission as a pilot officer in the Royal Air Force Volunteer Reserve.
+On 16 November 1937 Cheshire received his commission as a pilot officer in the Royal Air Force Volunteer Reserve.
 He joined as a way to get out of his university finals, but his father soon put his foot down and insisted he sit them, then apply for a permanent commission under the RAF's direct entry scheme.
-On 7 October 1939 Cheshire received his permanent commission with the RAF.
+On 7 October 1939 he received his permanent commission with the RAF.
 In selecting his preference Cheshire listed 1) Fighter Command 2) Light Bomber Force and 3) Army Cooperation force.
 To his disappointment, he was assigned to Bomber Command, and sent for training at RAF Hullavington, and then to RAF Abingdon.
 It was here that his career in the RAF was nearly ended before it even got started.
 Cheshire made a loud joking remark at a pub about German troops having arrived in England, which was reported.
 He was called in to the station commander, and was nearly sent to the infantry, but he apologised and was kept in.